 some uses for a raspberry pi computer – introduction

-A Raspberry Pi is a small inexpensive low power computer that has numerous uses and hopefully there’s one that chimes for you.
+A Raspberry Pi is a small inexpensive low power computer that hopefully has a use that chimes for you.
 I don’t think you’d want to use a Pi for emails and web browsing – it’s a tad inconvenient when compared to a laptop or Chromebook.
 But that is one negative out of many positives.
-The Pi uses very little power; it’s silent; it can be left running 24/7.
+The Pi is silent and it can be left running 24/7.
 And because of its low price, I can dedicate this computer to a single task.
-I have four and this is not a world record – the RPi does however break a few world records.
+I have four and this is not a world record but the success of the RPi does however break a few world records.

 - A RPi will run Home Assistant, a home automation server that manages the lights, the heating and more.
 A chunk of this website is dedicated to showing why that’s useful.

 - I use a RPi to continuously display a web page showing all the information that my home automation server collects about train times, the weather, the amount of electricity and heating oil I’m using.

 - I use another RPi to run Octoprint which allows me to keep an eye on a 3D printer.
 It’s wonderful how much more functional that printer has become.

 - A RPi can take the role of the printer server called CUPS.
 Old printers don’t have wifi but CUPS connects them to the wifi and makes them available via Google Cloud Print.
 This same RPi has access to a disc where I can backup and archive files.
 This is network attached storage.
 Rarely do I copy a file with a USB stick.

 - There are other uses to toy with.
 You can use a Pi to run Volumio to deliver all your stored music.
 It’s an excellent app, but these days I listen to streamed music and my stored MP3s and CDs are history.